remotemobprogramming/remotemobprogramming.github.io/typist.md

 Make sure to hand over to the next typist on time.
 Don't go for the famous last words of "let me finish this real quick".

+### Be prepared.
+Try to be prepared so when your time as a typist comes, you can immediately implement the commands from the *rest of the team*.
+So start up your IDE, checkout the project you're currently working on, let your build system download the internet, and your IDE create those annoying but really helpful indexes.
+Also, configure your IDE: enable line numbers, increase font size, and activate auto-save (looking at you, VS Code).